 Explore Diocletian’s Palace and savor craft beer in Split’s Old Town.
 Join our late afternoon tour for history, culture, and local brews.

-- Riva Harbor - After meeting with the guide, learn how and why Split’s promenade evolved from a Palace’s waterfront into a cherished living room, holding significant importance for every local resident.
+- Riva Harbor - After meeting with the guide, learn how and why Split’s promenade evolved from a Palace’s waterfront into a cherished “living room” with significant importance for every local resident.

-- Diocletian Palace Substructures - By exploring just the central part of Diocletian palace’s substructures, known as the Palace’s cellars, one…
+- Diocletian Palace Substructures - By exploring the central part of Diocletian palace’s substructures, known as the Palace’s cellars, you will…

-- Riva Harbor - After meeting with the guide, learn how and why Split’s promenade evolved from a Palace’s waterfront into a cherished living room, holding significant importance for every local resident.
+- Riva Harbor - After meeting with the guide, learn how and why Split’s promenade evolved from a Palace’s waterfront into a cherished “living room” with significant importance for every local resident.

-- Diocletian Palace Substructures - By exploring just the central part of Diocletian palace’s substructures, known as the Palace’s cellars, one will understand why they are regarded as the best-preserved vaulted complex of the late antiquity worldwide.
+- Diocletian Palace Substructures - By exploring the central part of Diocletian palace’s substructures, known as the Palace’s cellars, you will understand why they are regarded as the best-preserved vaulted complex of the late antiquity worldwide.

 - The Peristyle of Diocletian’s Palace - Prepare to travel back in time as you step into this stunning square.
-Surrounded by columns, experience what it was like to participate in the adoration of an emperor who would appear under the Protiron, emerging from the Vestibule.
-Discover how Cardo and Decumanus (two main streets) were transformed over centuries by various architectural styles.
+Surrounded by columns, you will experience what it was like to participate in the adoration of an emperor who would appear under the Protiron, emerging from the Vestibule.
+Discover how Cardo and Decumanus (the two main streets) were transformed over centuries by various architectural styles.

 - Temple of Jupiter - Just a few steps from the Peristyle, hidden between houses, lies this beautiful piece of antiquity.
-Upon seeing it, one will understand why the British architect Robert Adam, who visited Split in the 18th century, included it on the list of the most beautiful monuments in Europe.
+When you see it, you will understand why the British architect Robert Adam, who visited Split in the 18th century, included it on the list of the most beautiful monuments in Europe.
 Visiting its interior is available for an additional fee.

-- Vestibulum of Diocletian’s Palace - Whether entering from the Peristyle or Cryptoporticus direction, this circular building with an open ceiling will amaze with its appearance and acoustics.
+- Vestibulum of Diocletian’s Palace - Whether entering from the Peristyle or Cryptoporticus direction, this circular building with an open ceiling will amaze you with its appearance and acoustics.
 Serving as a lobby to Diocletian’s residential quarters, its main objective to impress visitors is still achieved today, as it was centuries ago.
-Due to its excellent acoustics, it is frequently used by various klapa, “a cappella” singing groups that preserve the Dalmatian style of singing, a tradition protected as world heritage by UNESCO.
+Due to its excellent acoustics, it is frequently used by various klapa, “a cappella” singing groups that preserve the Dalmatian style of singing, which is protected as world heritage by UNESCO.

-- Triklinij - As one steps into what remains of an emperor’s dining room, a glimpse of the Roman style of dining is offered.
-How and what they ate, and why they visited the vomitorium so frequently, will be explained to truly understand the meaning of the phrase: “Carpe Diem!”
+- Triklinij - As you step into what remains of an emperor’s dining room, you will glimpse the Roman style of dining.
+How and what they ate, and why they visited the vomitorium so frequently, will be explained to you so you can truly understand the meaning of the phrase: “Carpe Diem!”

 - Cathedral of Saint Domnius - Discover how Diocletian’s Mausoleum transformed into an impressive cathedral with the most elegant bell tower on the Dalmatian coast.

-- Nadalina cokolada - Learn how a small chocolate producer in Split achieved a Guinness world record with the largest slab of chocolate in the world.
+- Nadalina cokolada - Discover how a small chocolate producer in Split won a Guinness World Record with the largest slab of chocolate in the world.

-- The Golden Gate - Upon entering the propugnaculum, it becomes evident that in Roman times, entering the palace, which was also built as a military camp, was not easy.
-Besides the monumental gates, the best-preserved wall of the palace is also visible.
+- The Golden Gate - As you step into the propugnaculum, you will see that back in Roman times, it wasn’t easy to enter the palace, which was also built as a military camp.
+Besides the monumental gates, you will also see the best-preserved wall of the palace.

-- Grgur Ninski Statue - Besides being a great spot for photos, encounter the famous statue of Gregory of Nin.
-Upon seeing it, one will understand why its creator, Ivan Meštrović, is considered one of the world’s best sculptors.
-A legend says that a wish will come true if his golden toe is touched, so don’t hesitate to try!
+- Grgur Ninski Statue - Besides being a great place for photos, you will encounter the famous statue of Gregory of Nin.
+When you see it, you will understand why its creator, Ivan Meštrović, is considered one of the world’s best sculptors.
+A legend says that your wish will come true if you touch his golden toe, so don’t be shy, go for it!

-- Pjaca - A town square that has changed its name several times throughout history, today serves as the main square of the old town.
-Explore the layers of rich architecture on this vibrant square, along with its turbulent history.
+- Pjaca - A town square that changed its name several times throughout its history, today is the main square of the old town.
+Explore the layers of rich architecture on this lively square, along with its turbulent history.

-- Fruit’s Square (Trg Brace Radic) - On this charming square, witness the most beautiful example of baroque-style architecture in Split.
-Enjoy stories of how the Venetian Republic protected Split from Ottoman Empire attacks and the role Marko Marulić (the father of Croatian literature) played in that.
+- Fruit’s Square (Trg Brace Radic) - On this lovely square, you will see the most beautiful example of Baroque-style architecture in Split.
+Enjoy the stories of how the Venetian Republic protected Split from Ottoman Empire attacks and what role Marko Marulić (the father of Croatian literature) played in that.

-- Leopolds Craft Beer Bar - One of Split’s top craft beer destinations: a pioneering pub that brews its own beer.
+- Leopolds Craft Beer Bar - One of Split’s top craft beer destinations: a boundary-pushing pub that brews its own beer.

 - Sightseeing of 1700 years old Diocletian’s palace - a world heritage site protected by UNESCO